seamless-io/templates/monitor_country_covid_status/README.md

 5. Choose "Send WhatsApp messages" on the "What do you want to do first?" screen.
     ![What do you want to do first?](../images/monitor_country_covid_status/5.png)

 6. Twillio asks you if you want to activate the Sandbox.
-Agree and click "Confirm".
+Agree, and click "Confirm".
     ![activate the Sandbox](../images/monitor_country_covid_status/6.png)

 7. Now Twilio wants you to connect your WhatsApp account.
 Please follow the instructions.